 Background checks and references

-As part of your fostering assessment, we’ll complete a number of background checks, including a full DBS on anyone over the age of 18 who lives in your home, and local authority checks.
+As part of your fostering assessment, we’ll complete a number of background checks, including a full DBS on anyone over the age of 18 who lives in your home (16 or over in Scotland), and local authority checks.
 We'll also follow up on a number of references too.Find out more

 Skills to Foster training